university-of-york/uoy-design-patterns/src/pages/02-css-components/38-listings.md

     icon: "newspaper-o",
     date: "27 January 2018",
     title: "An example news listing",
+    media: {
-    media: "traffic-thumbnail.jpg",
+      object: "traffic-thumbnail.jpg",
-    mediaText: "Vehicle for success",
+      text: "Vehicle for success"
+    },
-    description: "A description of some sort which gives the reader an idea of what the listing is about.",
+    description: "A description of some sort which gives the reader an idea of what the listing is about.
+A major public lecture in York's historic Merchant Adventurers' Hall will explore the explosive and exciting combination of the visual arts and the sport of wrestling.",
     link: "#"
  });
 </script>